-Торіс Key Sustainability Issues • The need to safeguard and maintain and enhance access to cultural and community facilities which benefit and support sustainable communities.
+Key Sustainability Issues Topic The need to safeguard and maintain and enhance access to cultural and community facilities which benefit and support sustainable communities.
 Health and Wellbeing The need to protect the health and wellbeing of Chelmsford's population.
 The need to promote healthy lifestyles and in particular reduce obesity and increase levels of physical activity.
 The need to plan for an ageing population.
 The need to address health inequalities,.
 The need to combat suicide and its causes.
 The need to protect and enhance open space provision across the Chelmsford City Area.
 The need to support high quality design that creates safe and secure communities.
 The need to safeguard existing health care facilities and services and ensure the timely delivery of new facilities and services to meet needs arising from new development.
-Transport and Accessibility The need to ensure timely investment in transport infrastructure and services through securing developer funded works or contributions and other sources of funding.
+Transport and The need to ensure timely investment in transport infrastructure and services Accessibility through securing developer funded works or contributions and other sources of funding.
 The need to address congestion, particularly on and around the main A12, A130 and A414 transport corridors.
 The need to address existing junction capacity issues.
 The need to enhance the connectivity of more remote settlements, particularly to the north of the Chelmsford City Area.
 The need to encourage alternative modes of transport to the car, including the expansion of park and ride sites.
+The need to ensure that new development is accessible to a range of community facilities and services and jobs so as to reduce the need to travel.
 The need to reduce out-commuting by creating a stronger employment market within the Chelmsford City Area.
 The need to encourage walking and cycling, as part of active travel.
 The need to encourage the use of public transport, and in particular key transport interchanges between different modes, namely bus and rail.
 The need to encourage car sharing, especially along heavily congested transport corridors.
 The need to address congestion in and around the City Centre.
 The need to investigate more innovative and creative ways to tackle behaviour change, rather than simply the monitoring of travel patterns.
-Land Use, Geology and Soils The need to encourage development on previously developed (brownfield) land.
+Land Use, Geology and The need to encourage development on previously developed (brownfield) land.

 The need to make best use of existing buildings and infrastructure.
 The need to protect the best and most versatile agricultural land.